thecandlestick/silverbullet/website/index.md

 Here you can find course material, syllabi, lecture notes, upcoming assignments, and more!
+Powered by the free and open-source [Silverbullet](https://silverbullet.md)

 # Course Hubs
 ```query
 course-hub
 render [[template/basic]]
 ```

 # Navigating this site